genevaers/Community/tsc/meetings/20211123/20211123_GenveaERS-TSC_MeetingMinutes.md

-# Meeting notes TSC October 23, 2021
+# Meeting notes TSC November 23, 2021
 (in USA, in Australia Nov 24).

 All interested in GenevaERS development are welcome to join.